Blue Jackets vs. Red Wings Prediction & Picks - November 11

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Blue Jackets' offense has totaled 25 goals over their past 10 outings, while their defense has allowed 32 goals.
-They have had 30 power-play opportunities during that time, and have scored four goals (13.3%).
-They are 3-5-2 over those games.
+During the last 10 games for the Blue Jackets (3-5-2), their offense has totaled 25 goals while their defense has conceded 32 goals.
+They have registered 30 power-play opportunities during that time, and have scored four goals (13.3%).

-Prepare for this matchup by checking out our prediction for who will come out on top in Saturday's hockey action.
+Ahead of this matchup, here is who we expect to secure the win in Saturday's hockey contest.

 Blue Jackets vs. Red Wings Predictions for Saturday

-Our computer model for this game expects a final tally of Red Wings 4, Blue Jackets 2.
+Our computer model for this encounter calls for a final result of Red Wings 4, Blue Jackets 2.

 - Moneyline Pick: Red Wings (-160)